icon

 icon Close

-On this page, you will find a link for the location of the Zoom Rooms on both New Jersey campuses, links for instructions on how to use the Zoom Rooms and the equipment for installed rooms, cart rooms and connecting with ITV rooms.
+Fairleigh Dickinson University has designated Zoom Rooms that support hybrid in-person and remote learning.
+On this page, you will find links to the locations of Zoom Rooms on both New Jersey campuses, instructions for using the Zoom Rooms, and details about the equipment for installed rooms, cart rooms, and connecting with ITV rooms.

 Last Modified: